rgopikv/pushnotification-adobeair-master/README.md

 		                  </activity>

-> push message configurations
+- [x] push message configurations

-   If you using PHP script to push your notifications, follow these message array format for supporting all these types.
+   If you using PHP script to push your notifications, follow these message array format for supporting all notification types.

 ``` PHP
 $msg = array